ONS-Innovation/github-policy-dashboard/docs/dashboard/index.md

 Provides metrics on Secret Scanning alerts.

 - **Filter Alerts:** Allows users to filter alerts based on a range of parameters.
-- **Organisation Overview:** Offers a high-level view of the organization's secret scanning alerts, including the oldest open alert.
+- **Organisation Overview:** Offers a high-level view of the organisation's secret scanning alerts, including the oldest open alert.
 - **Respository Proportion:** Displays the proportion of repositories with secret scanning alerts - allowing users to highlight the organisation's worst repositories.
 - **Alert Details:** Shows information about individual alerts, promoting users to take action on them.